 - No currently past-due accounts on your credit report

 - No more than six hard inquiries on your credit report (inquiries from student, auto and mortgage loans don't count)

-Even if you get preapproved for a loan offer, Upstart will check your credit before sending your loan and may revoke the offer if it finds your credit score drops by more than 25 points or you no longer meet the requirements.
+Even if you get preapproved for a loan offer, Upstart will check your credit before sending your loan and may revoke the offer if your credit score significantly drops or you no longer meet the requirements.